 We believe emerging markets are inefficient and poorly researched.

 State-controlled companies still represent a significant weight in emerging equity indices.
 The performance of these companies can be heavily influenced by sudden changes in government policy.
 An active approach which draws on deep local resources is better able to navigate such events.

 Similarly, a great deal of qualitative input and local knowledge is required to identify the environmental, social and governance (ESG) issues which can create significant performance differential in emerging markets.

 We have almost 120 emerging market investment professionals in 13 locations worldwide covering a range of emerging market assets*.
 Our specialist teams have developed their own investment processes, free from a centrally-developed “one size fits all” approach.
-This means there is considerable intellectual debate between different teams, who will challenge and scrutinise each other’s views.
-Together with our deep roots in in many emerging countries, including a number of local-to-local business units, joint ventures and partnerships, we are in a strong position to better manage your clients’ investments and deliver the outcomes our clients require.
+This means there is considerable intellectual debate between different teams, who will challenge and scrutinize each other’s views.
+Together with our deep roots in in many emerging countries, including a number of local-to-local business units, joint ventures and partnerships, we are in a pre-eminent position to better manage your clients’ investments and deliver the outcomes our clients require.

-We do not just specialise in one area.
+We do not just specialize in one area.
 Our expertise spans equity, fixed income, multi-asset, quantitative investment and private assets.
 This means we offer one of the broadest selections of strategies to help your clients capture the growth opportunity in emerging markets; there are options to suit a range of client investment goals.